dustinpfister/blog_posts/_posts/lodash_sorteduniq.md

 ### 2.2 - Using array reduce and array some

-Another way to go about creating a
+Another way to go about creating an array with matching elements removed would be to work out some kind if solution that uses the array deduce methods as well as the array some method.

 ```js
 let sortedUniq = (arr) => {